Xiang511/Instagram-Follow-Back-Tracker/README.md

 # Instagram-Follow-Back-Tracker
 ![GitHub last commit](https://img.shields.io/github/last-commit/Xiang511/Instagram-Follow-Back-Tracker?display_timestamp=committer&style=flat-square) ![GitHub commit activity](https://img.shields.io/github/commit-activity/y/Xiang511/Instagram-Follow-Back-Tracker?style=flat-square) ![GitHub Created At](https://img.shields.io/github/created-at/Xiang511/Instagram-Follow-Back-Tracker?style=flat-square) ![GitHub License](https://img.shields.io/github/license/Xiang511/Instagram-Follow-Back-Tracker?style=flat-square)

 This method utilizes Instagram's "Download Your Data" feature to retrieve a list of your followers and following.
-By comparing the two lists, you can identify those who no longer follow you back.
+By comparing the two lists, you can identify those who no longer follow you back.This tool only requires a JSON file and does not require any authorization or authentication.

 ## Features

+- [x] Optimize website interface
 - [x] See who's not following me back on Instagram
 - [ ] Add a timeline to show how long a user has been following someone
-- [ ] Optimize website interface

 ## Usage